 Applicants are selected based on Curriculum Vitae, School transcripts, USMLE scores, three letters of recommendations, and a personal statement outlining your individual and unique interest in the fields of Obesity and Clinical Nutrition including how you plan to contribute to further advance these fields.

-For Fellowship Beginning July 1, 2020: Applications will be available through the Obesity Medicine Fellowship Council soon.
+For Fellowship Beginning July 1, 2021: The standard application form is available at the Obesity Medicine Fellowship Council website.

 For further information, please contact: